GIANTS Studio Modding Tool for FS25

 Through the Memory and Allocations tabs, you can see how much memory is being used by each part of your program.
 If you encounter a memory leak, that is, a fault in your program that causes computer memory to be used but never freed up, this tool can be used to fix that problem.

-The Output tab is where the output from Farming Simulator, your mod files, and Script Console executions are directed.
+The Output tab is where the output from the Farming Simulator, your mod files, and Script Console executions are directed.

 The Error List tab will show you the current syntax errors in your program.
 If there is an error in your code at runtime, this will be shown via the Output tab.